poolifier/poolifier-web-worker/docs/api.md

   object to use in this pool.\
   Properties:

-  - `retries` (optional) - The number of retries to perform if no worker is eligible.
   - `measurement` (optional) - The measurement to use in worker choice
     strategies: `runTime`, `waitTime` <!-- or `elu`. -->
   - `runTime` (optional) - Use the tasks